mimeyy/dylansbang/README.md

 # Welcome
-This repository is a modified version of Grey Havens' bang-game(https://github.com/greyhavens/bang-game).
+This fork is a modified version of Grey Havens' bang-game(https://github.com/greyhavens/bang-game).
 It differs in the following ways, some of which might seem oddly specific because it was used in a private multiplayer setting:

 • Added `indianserver.bin` which launches the ITP server; can be used in conjunction with FT's `bangserver.bin`